View All 1866 Shield Nickel

 Description

 The 1866 Shield Nickel - Rays is a nickel produced at the Philadelphia Mint as part of the Shield Nickels 1866-1883 series.
-Total mintage reached 14.7 million.
-The obverse features a large Union shield with a motto ribbon and crossed arrows behind it, while the reverse displays a large numeral 5 surrounded by stars and rays.
-Designed by James Barton Longacre.
+The U.S. Mint produced 14.7 million examples, making this the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features a large Union shield with a motto ribbon and crossed arrows behind it and the reverse displays a large numeral 5 surrounded by stars and rays.
+First year of the Shield Nickel and the first copper-nickel five-cent coin.
+The "With Rays" reverse was used this year and early 1867.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $73 to $4.1K depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 1.94 grams, 20.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #3790.
-The Shield Nickel was the first five-cent coin struck in the copper-nickel alloy that gives the "nickel" its name.
-The 1866 Rays variety and 1883/2 overdate are key varieties.
-Low-mintage proof-only dates exist toward the end of the series.

 External References